-Certain of the Company's sales generated by its non-U.S. operations are denominated in U.S. dollars.
-The Company periodically uses currency forward contracts to manage a very nominal portion of foreign exchange rate risk associated with receivables denominated in a currency other than the holder's functional currency or similar exchange rate risk associated with future sales.
-The Company has not entered into these contracts for trading or speculative purposes in the past, nor does the Company currently anticipate entering into such contracts for trading or speculative purposes in the future.
-Derivatives used to hedge forecasted transactions and specific cash flows associated with foreign currency denominated financial assets and liabilities which meet the criteria for hedge accounting are designated as cash flow hedges.
-Consequently, the effective portion of gains and losses is deferred as a component of accumulated other comprehensive income and is recognized in earnings at the time the hedged item affects earnings.
-Contracts that do not meet the criteria for hedge accounting are marked-tomarket at each balance sheet date with any resulting gain or loss recognized in income currently as part of net currency transactions.
-To manage such exchange rate risk, at December 31, 2004, the Company held a series of contracts maturing through March 2005 to exchange an aggregate of U.S. \$7.2 million for an equivalent amount of Canadian dollars at an exchange rates of Cdn. \$1.19 to Cdn. \$1.23 per U.S. dollar (2003 - contracts maturing through February 2004 to exchange an aggregate of U.S. \$4.2 million for an equivalent amount of Canadian dollars at an exchange rates of Cdn. \$1.30 to Cdn. \$1.33 per U.S. dollar).
-At December 31, 2003 and 2004, the actual exchange rate was Cdn. \$1.31 and Cdn. \$1.21 per U.S. dollar, respectively.
-The estimated fair values of such foreign currency forward contracts at December 31, 2003 and 2004 is insignificant.
+Certain of the CompX's sales generated by its non-U.S. operations are denominated in U.S. dollars.
+CompX periodically uses currency forward contracts to manage a portion of foreign exchange rate risk associated with receivables denominated in a currency other than the holder's functional CompX has not entered into these contracts for trading or currency. speculative purposes in the past, nor does CompX currently anticipate entering into such contracts for trading or speculative purposes in the future.
+Derivatives used to hedge forecasted transactions and specific cash flows associated with foreign currency denominated financial assets and liabilities which meet the criteria for hedge accounting are designated as cash flow Consequently, the effective portion of gains and losses is deferred hedges. as a component of accumulated other comprehensive income and is recognized in earnings at the time the hedged item affects earnings.
+Contracts that do not meet the criteria for hedge accounting are marked-to-market at each balance sheet date with any resulting gain or loss recognized in income currently as part of net currency transactions.
+To manage such exchange rate risk, at December 31, 2005, CompX held a series of contracts to exchange an aggregate of U.S. \$6.5 million for an equivalent value of Canadian dollars at an exchange rate of Cdn. \$1.19 per U.S. dollar.
+Such contracts mature through March 2006.
+The exchange rate was \$1.17 per U.S. dollar at December 31, 2005.
+At December 31, 2004 CompX held contracts maturing through March 2005 to exchange an aggregate of U.S. \$7.2 million for an equivalent value of Canadian dollars at an exchange rates of Cdn. \$1.19 to Cdn. \$1.23 per U.S. dollar.
+At December 31, 2004, the actual exchange rate was Cdn. \$1.21 per U.S. dollar.
+The estimated fair value of such contracts is not material at December 31, 2004 and 2005.